torikushiii/StellaSoraAPI/README.md

 - `lang`: two-letter region code (e.g. `EN`, `JP`, `KR`, `CN`, `TW`).
 Defaults to `EN` when omitted.

 Friendly asset names are derived from the in-game character name: `Amber.png` resolves to the default icon, `Amber_portrait.png` to the `sk` variant, `Amber_background.png` to the background, and other suffixes (`_q`, `_goods`, `_xl`, etc.) mirror the variant keys returned by the character payloads.
 Prefix requests with `/stella/assets/`, e.g. `GET /stella/assets/Amber_q.png`.

+News endpoints can also be reached without the `/stella` prefix (e.g. `GET /news/updates`).
+See `docs/news.md` for request samples and notes on caching/thumbnails.

 The character detail payload flattens these assets into root-level `icon`, `portrait`, `background`, and `variants` fields whose values are direct `/stella/assets/...` URLs.